NautilusTrader

 )

-# Handler (this is static callback function with fixed name)
+# Handler (fixed callback name)

 def on_signal(self, signal):

-match signal.value:
+match signal.name:

 case signals.NEW_HIGHEST_PRICE: